IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

 Again, invoke the web action via your browser.
-You should see the the message Hello World!.
+You should see the the message `Hello World!`.

 ## Invoking actions periodically